alan-turing-institute/QUIPP-collab/ways-of-working.md

 | Louise Bowler      | Research Data Scientist | 0.5                           | Oct 2019 - ?                     |
 | Kasra Hosseini     |

+There is a GitHub team, [QUIPP](https://github.com/orgs/alan-turing-institute/teams/quipp), within the alan-turing-institute organization, that should contain everyone on the project team above.

 ## Communication

 You can reach members of the QUiPP team through their preferred communication methods: